wintermeyer/MiMiMi/DEPLOYMENT.md

 -- In the PostgreSQL shell, run these commands:
 -- Replace 'PASTE_PASSWORD_HERE' with the password from Step 4.1

-CREATE USER pmg WITH PASSWORD 'PASTE_PASSWORD_HERE';
+CREATE USER mimimi WITH PASSWORD 'PASTE_PASSWORD_HERE';
-CREATE DATABASE pmg_prod OWNER pmg;
+CREATE DATABASE mimimi_prod OWNER mimimi;

 -- Verify the database was created
-\l pmg_prod
+\l mimimi_prod

--- You should see pmg_prod in the list with owner pmg
+-- You should see mimimi_prod in the list with owner mimimi

 -- Exit PostgreSQL
 \q